inkstitch/inkstitch/collections/_tutorial/en/beginner-tutorial-series-transcripts/07-visualize-export-transcript.md

 This is very important while planing your design, since you can visually see the changes as you make them.

 The simulator can also run without the params dialogue.
 In the customize tutorial we created a shortcut to open it with Ctrl+Shift+L, but this is a custom shortcut key and not available by default.
-If you don't have the shortcut key set, open the simulator through `Extensions > Ink/Stitch > English > Simulator`.
+If you don't have the shortcut key set, open the simulator through `Extensions > Ink/Stitch  > Simulator`.

 - It will simulate selected objects, or - if none is selected - the whole design.
 - You can speed up and slow down the simulation with arrow up and arrow down or by using the corresponding buttons.